mohse-n/L7N_EtherLab/Installation guides/IgH EtherCAT Master Installation Guide.md

 This guide describes the last step in the process.
 ___
 ### 1. Download the library
-Download the snapshot of 1.5-stable branch from [here](https://sourceforge.net/p/etherlabmaster/code/ci/stable-1.5/tree/).
+Download the snapshot of `stable-1.5` branch from [here](https://sourceforge.net/p/etherlabmaster/code/ci/stable-1.5/tree/).
 I got the snapshot at commit 336936.
-Extract and rename the folder to ethercat-1.5.2.
-Move the folder to /usr/local/src.
-Here I'm assuming you have extracted it in the home directory, and named it stable-1.5.
+Here I'm assuming you have extracted it in the home directory, and named it `stable-1.5`.
 ```bash
 sudo -s
 ```